Program overview

 Career Options

-Graduates of the Administrative Professional: Legal Services program can pursue a variety of career paths in Canada, including:
+Graduates of the Administrative Professional: Legal Services program can pursue a variety of career paths within the legal field in Canada.
+Some common job roles include:

-• Legal Administrative Assistant: Supports lawyers by preparing documents, managing schedules, and maintaining client files.
+• Legal Administrative Assistant: Supports lawyers by preparing legal documents, managing files, and assisting with client communications.

-• Legal Assistant: Aids in the preparation of legal documents and assists in case management.
+• Legal Assistant: Aids in the preparation of cases, including research, documentation, and client interaction.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.